-Take control of your hybrid workloads, including running them in containers, and move them across servers, racks, and clouds using standards-based overlay networks and multi-tenanted hybrid gateways.
-Network Controller allows you to use Network Functions Virtualization to easily deploy virtual machines (VMs) for Software Load Balancing (SLB) to optimize network traffic loads for your tenants, and RAS gateways to provide tenants with the connectivity options they need between Internet, on premise, and cloud resources.
+Take control of your hybrid workloads.
+Including running them in containers.
+And move them across servers, racks, and clouds using standards-based overlay networks and multi-tenanted hybrid gateways.
+Network Controller allows you to use Network Functions Virtualization to easily deploy virtual machines (VMs) for Software Load Balancing (SLB) to optimize network traffic loads for your tenants.
+And RAS gateways to provide tenants with the connectivity options they need between Internet, on premise, and cloud resources.
 You can use network controller to manage a data center firewall on VMs and Microsoft Hyper-V hosts.
-Microsoft Network Platform uses new features for existing Microsoft technologies, you can use DNS policy to customize your DNS server responses to queries, use a converged NIC that handles combined Remote Direct Memory Access (RDMA) and Ethernet traffic, use Switch Embedded Teaming (SET) to create Microsoft Hyper V virtual switches connected to RDMA NICs.
+Microsoft Network Platform uses new features for existing Microsoft technologies.
+You can use DNS policy to customize your DNS server responses to queries.
+Use a converged NIC that handles combined Remote Direct Memory Access (RDMA) and Ethernet traffic, use Switch Embedded Teaming (SET) to create Microsoft Hyper-V virtual switches connected to RDMA NICs.

-Managed Network Security
+SDN — Managed Network Security